Introduction to Basics of Permutation and Combination

 Where to Use Permutation?

-Keywords or situations that hint at Permutation:
+Keywords that indicate Permutation:

 • Formation of words from letters